Tim Väyrynen: Senior

 He made his debut for the Finnish national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico when he replaced Mikael Forssell as a substitute for the second half.
 He made his second appearance for Finland national football team in match against Czech Republic on 21 May 2014.
 He made his UEFA European Championship qualification match debut on 7 September 2015 in a match against Faroe Islands when he entered as a 74th minute substitute for Riku Riski.

 Personal life

-His father is former Finnish league striker Mika Väyrynen (not to be confused with the Finnish international Mika Väyrynen).
+His father is former Finnish league striker Mika Väyrynen (born, 1965, not to be confused with the former Finnish international Mika Väyrynen).